khushbup7/Implementation_of_Algorithms/SP4/src/cs6301/g39/README.md

-Fibonacci.java - Contains methods that generate the nth fibonacci number and the main method for demo
+Fibonacci.java - Contains methods that generate the nth fibonacci number and the main method for testing purpose
 	Fibonacci.linearFibonacci(int n)
 	Fibonacci.logFibonacci(int n)